ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### File browser built into vim: `NERDtree`

 NERDtree provides file browser functionality for Vim.
 To enable it, the NERDtree plugin needs to be installed.
-It is included in account configuration with `Install_Nvim-R_Tmux`.
+It is included in the account configuration with `Install_Nvim-R_Tmux` mentioned [above](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#tmux-virtual-terminal-multiplexer).
 To use NERDtree, open a file with vim/nvim and then type in normal mode `zz`.
 The same command closes NERDtree.
+Note the default for opening NERDtree is `:NERDtree` which has been remapped to `zz` for quicker access.
 The basic NERDtree usage is explained [here](https://github.com/tgirke/Nvim-R_Tmux#33-basic-nerdtree-usage).

 <center><img title="nerdtree" src="https://miro.medium.com/v2/resize:fit:828/format:webp/1*yFuOEvHxG9U0AUjrDlpbrQ.png" ></center>